IIIF/api/source/api/content-state/0.2/index.md

 <a href='https://example.org/viewer?iiif-content=https://publisher.org/fragment123.json'>Link to Viewer</a>
 ```

-The same rules apply; the viewer _SHOULD_ process the same text
+The same rules apply; the viewer _MUST_ dereference and process the Annotation at that URL.

 ### 3.1.7 Common initialisation parameter